ajkula/DarkAdventures/README.md

 - **Keys** to open chests or other mechanisms, will break on use.
 - **Moonstones** once used will instantly infuse into your arms and raise your strength by **5 Points**.
 - **Dolls** are a weird unexplained find, owners of that unworldly curiosity have reported to wake up after they thought they died.
 Even the weakest of them felt stronger for a while!
 Will suddenly disappear and revive you instantly with **30 HP** no matter your base health.
+ - **Skills** are a set of various techniques each Hero can do to vanquish enemis, you earn them randomly on lvl up or at least one each 2 levels.
+Currently only the Thief has his Skill available, regarding enemies: Dragon, Goblin, Sorcerer have theirs.

+### More dangers than it seems

+There aren't only enemy hits and Skills you should worry about, but a few status effects are making their ways into the game, most of them reducing max health, HP or dealing DMG over time...
+Generaly killing the responsible foe would cure them, but not in all cases.
+Those are about to come ingame soon, the skeleton mechanics are set, now all is needed are the different statuses and their effects.

 ### The mightiest of foes